tdell-dev/slamtec-mapper-wkspc/README.md

   4. Transfer the executable over to your Raspberry Pi, connect the M1M1 Mapper to eth0, and run the executable.
        Executable is generated to ./slamware/slamware_sdk_linux-armv7hf-gcc4.8/linux-armv7hf-release/output/hello_slamware

-  When run on the raspberry pi target, hello_slamware should successfully output the following:
+  When run on the raspberry pi target,
-    `
-    $ ./hello_slamware
+    `./hello_slamware`

+  should successfully output the following:
-    Base version: 2.0.0_dev-sdp-20161008
+    `Base version: 2.0.0_dev-sdp-20161008`
-    `